 Icons of Christ: A Biblical and Systematic Theology for Women’s Ordination is a compelling and capable defense of women sharing the full sweep of responsibilities for leadership in the Church.
 Despite the contention this topic breeds and the heat it generates, each chapter fairly and charitably rehearses arguments for and against women serving in church leadership.
 Author rigorously engages all the relevant biblical texts, along with traditional and contemporary testimony from Catholic and Protestant opposing voices.
 With philosophical and theological acumen, Witt applies careful historical, theological, literary, and exegetical analyses throughout, while keeping a practical focus on the Church.

-Since the breadth and depth of this book is large, a full-on review will not be ventured here.
-Instead, I will offer a curation of one aspect from Witt’s research that I believe is both keen and critical to consider but one that has been missing in the ongoing debate on women ordination.
+Since the breadth and depth of this book is significantly large, a full-on review will not be ventured here.
+Instead, I will curate one aspect from Witt’s research that I believe is both keen and critical to consider but one that has been missing in the ongoing debate on women ordination.
 Although not the only unique contribution Witt brings to the discussion (see esp. pp 283-291), it is one that has far-reaching implications for all disciples of Christ.
-My hope is that reader interest will be stoked, dialog will be stimulated, and, most importantly, the needed change that is long overdue across the theater of Christianity is generated.
+My hope is that reader interest will be ignited, dialog will be stimulated, and, most importantly, the needed change that is long overdue across the theater of Christianity is generated.